-Local rebel groups were aided by western forces to overthrow the man who had ruled Libya for close to five decades.
+Local rebel groups were aided by western forces, specifically, the North Atlantic Treaty Organization (NATO) to overthrow the man who had ruled Libya for close to five decades.

 Today, Libya is split between rivals governments ruling different parts of the oil rich country.
-Insurgent group ISIS have also take advantage to seize parts of Sirte despite a government siege to retake the town.
+Insurgent group ISIS until recently had seized parts of Sirte only driven out by a government fightback.

-‘‘We are in a period that is much worse than the last, and Libya is threatened with extinction,” said one resident.
+‘‘We are in a period that is much worse than the last, and Libya is threatened with extinction,” said one resident in 2016.